Jarryd-W-Hoffman/Jarryd-W-Hoffman/README.md

-<h3 align="center">Hey there, fellow <𝚍𝚎𝚟eloper𝚜 />! 👋</h3>
+<h3 align="center">Hey there, fellow <𝚍𝚎𝚟elopers />! 👋</h3>

 <p align="center">
-  I'm **Jarryd Hoffman**, an enthusiastic Australian full-stack software engineer with a passion for building robust solutions.
+  I'm Jarryd Hoffman, an enthusiastic Australian full-stack software engineer with a passion for building robust solutions.
   Currently, I'm immersed in developing impactful SaaS enterprise applications, always eager to explore new technologies and craft practical solutions to real-world challenges.
 </p>